BAK2K3/WYSPA/README.md

 **What would your ideal social media network look like?**

-"_I don’t want to need to have a large following/network in order to get the most out of the platform._"
+_"I don’t want to need to have a large following/network in order to get the most out of the platform."_

-"_I don’t want to be judged by my friends and family for how I’m feeling."_
+_"I don’t want to be judged by my friends and family for how I’m feeling."_

-"_I want to be able to support those who need it."_
+_"I want to be able to support those who need it."_

-"_I want to feel like my contribution makes a difference."_
+_"I want to feel like my contribution makes a difference."_

-"_I want a more creative interface, and various degrees of interaction, in comparison to modern social media networks."_
+_"I want a more creative interface, and various degrees of interaction, in comparison to modern social media networks."_

 ### Similar Project Review